championswimmer/vuex-persist/README.md

 you to save the state of your app to a persisted storage like Cookies or localStorage.

-This fork provide you a shared mutations system as extra feature.
-You can keep synchronized the state of your app across multiple windows or multiple store instances.
-It is really usefull when you develop a web extension and don't want to worry about different contexts.

 [![GitHub stars](https://img.shields.io/github/stars/championswimmer/vuex-persist.svg?style=social&label=%20vuex-persist)](http://github.com/championswimmer/vuex-persist)
 [![npm](https://img.shields.io/npm/v/vuex-persist.svg?colorB=dd1100)](http://npmjs.com/vuex-persist)
 [![npm](https://img.shields.io/npm/dw/vuex-persist.svg?colorB=fc4f4f)](http://npmjs.com/vuex-persist)